thepowersgang/mrustc/README.md

 ---------
 Both the makefiles and `minicargo` write the compiler's stdout to a file in the output directory, e.g. when building `output/libcore.hir` it'll save to `output/libcore.hir_dbg.txt`.
-To get full debug output for a compilation run, set the environemnt variable `MRUSTC_DEBUG` to a : separated list of the passes you want to debug
+To get full debug output for a compilation run, set the environment variable `MRUSTC_DEBUG` to a : separated list of the passes you want to debug
 (pass names are printed in every log line).
 E.g. `MRUSTC_DEBUG=Expand:Parse make -f minicargo.mk`

 Bug Reports